dominikpeter/dominikpeter.github.io/README.md

 #### Open Source
 You can do with it whatever you want.
-Copy, modify, claim it's your own work or try to make a fortune out of it...
+Copy, modify, claim it's your own work or try to make a fortune out of it.